xocite/plktio/src/posts/2019/11-November/2019-11-24-working-without-internet.md

 ---
 path: "/writing/working-without-internet"
 date: "2019-11-24"
+updated: "2019-11-26"
 title: "Working without Internet"
 commentary: false
 attract: "9/10 WiFi access points suck."
 ---
 **This is a work in progress article.
 You can contribute to its completion via GitHub (see commit ID in the footer.)**

-I've been travelling over the past week without Internet and I had (a lot) of time to reflect upon this working style: GTD with no Internet access.
+I've been travelling around the UK over the past week without Internet and I had (a lot) of time to reflect upon this working style: GTD with no Internet access.
 If you have a computer with a reasonable amount of space or some sort of mini computer like the Raspberry Pi connected to a large external hard drive, you can follow this guide to set up a travel optimised working environment.

 TLDR;
 * Download what you need ahead of time without prejudice.